How to Use Perplexity AI with StreetSpring for Business Location Research

 that could affect foot traffic or the business environment

-Prompt 2 — Recent Competitor Activity
+Prompt 2 — Track Recent Competitor Openings and Closures Over Time

 I'm considering opening a [BUSINESS TYPE] near [INTERSECTION OR CROSS STREETS],